Pseudonium/pseudonium.github.io/docs/_posts/2026-01-21-Subset_Images_Categorically.md

 - The concepts we've discussed today are a special case of what's called a _galois connection_ - specifically, direct and inverse image form a monotone galois connection between the posets of subsets of the domain and codomain.
 - In turn, this is a special case of the notion of _adjoint functor_ - the fact that direct image preserves unions is then an instance of "left adjoints preserve colimits".
 - The idea of treating quantifiers as adjoints to substitution appears quite a lot in the internal logic of topoi.
+- In this article we've focused on preimages, since they behave the nicest with respect to subset operations.
+Direct images don't behave as well, but they do at least preserve unions.
+I discuss this more in [Subset Images, Categorically](https://pseudonium.github.io/2026/01/21/Subset_Images_Categorically.html)